Passion, Perseverance Leads Equestrian to Olympic Gold

 “It is important to keep them healthy and fit for them to do their job,” Kraut said.

 One way she keeps them healthy is with Vitalize® Alimend®, a natural supplement that supports gastric health and GI tissue in horses.
-Vitalize Alimend is a unique blend of: MHB3® Hyaluronan, H. erinaceous (Lion’s mane) extract, and AO-Biotics®.
-AO-Biotics is a precision prebiotic designed to boost animal resilience to challenges.
+Vitalize Alimend is a unique blend of: MHB3® Hyaluronan, H. erinaceous (Lion’s mane) extract, and Amaferm®.
+Amaferm is a precision prebiotic designed to enhance digestibility by amplifying nutrient supply for maximum performance.
 It is research-proven to significantly increase intake, digestion, and absorption improving gut health, as well as boost animal resilience to challenges.

 She first heard of Vitalize Alimend from an event/physio expert who recommended the product after Kraut got in a new horse that she describes as in “poor, poor condition.”

 “We did try the Alimend, and the results were miraculous, little by little – it took some time – maybe a few months.
 You wouldn’t recognize him today.
 His coat is beautiful.
 He’s got dapples, he’s got weight,” she said about the turnaround of her horse.

 She shared a similar experience about a 6-year-old mare she got in from Holland.
 The horse was underweight and was a picky eater.
 She added Alimend to her feed, and eventually the mare started eating, and started to feel better and look healthier.
 The mare blossomed, had a brightness about her haircoat, skin and eyes, and was overall healthier and generally felt better, according to Kraut.

 “We put the Alimend in the feed, which is what you do.
 That is one of the really great things about the product; it is easy to feed to them; they like to eat it.
 Results don’t happen in a week.
 It takes time,” she said.
 “We’re a big believer in it.”